 What are the symptoms of varicose veins?

-Varicose veins may cause mild pain and discomfort, but they’re usually asymptomatic.
+Your varicose veins may cause mild pain and discomfort, but they’re usually asymptomatic.
 However, since varicose veins are caused by chronic venous insufficiency, you will experience the symptoms of the underlying vein disease:

 - Large, twisted, bulging, and tortuous veins

 - Swollen ankles and legs

 - Leg heaviness

 - Aching and tingling sensations

 - Spider veins in the same areas as varicose veins